istio/istio.io/content/docs/setup/kubernetes/additional-setup/cni/index.md

 ### Logging

-The Istio CNI plugin is run by the container runtime process space, and, therefore, the log entries are added within the `kubelet` process.
+The Istio CNI plugin is run by the container runtime process space.
+Therefore, the log entries are logged by the the `kubelet` process.

 ## Compatibility with other CNI plugins